 Jingisukan Sauce

-- Roughly cut 150 g apple, 30 g carrot, 50 g yellow onion and 30 g pineapple into small chunks and place them in a food processor.
+- Roughly cut 150 g apple, 30 g carrot, 50 g onion and 30 g pineapple into small chunks and place them in a food processor.

 - Add ½ tbsp lemon juice, 1 tsp honey, 1 tsp chili powder, 1 clove garlic, 10 g ginger root, 1 tsp ground sesame seeds and ¼ tsp rice vinegar to the food processor, then blend everything together until no more large chunks remain.